Suomenlinna

-The Swedish crown commenced the construction of the fortress in 1748 as protection against Russian expansionism.
-The general responsibility for the fortification work was given to Augustin Ehrensvärd.
-The original plan of the bastion fortress was strongly influenced by the ideas of Vauban, the foremost military engineer of the time, and the principles of the star fort style of fortification, albeit adapted to a group of rocky islands.
-Famous for these bastion fortifications, Suomenlinna became a UNESCO World Heritage Site in 1991.
+Construction of the fortress began in 1748 under the Swedish Crown as a defense against Russia.
+The general responsibility for the fortification work was given to Admiral Augustin Ehrensvärd.
+The original plan of the bastion fortress was heavily influenced by Vauban, a renowned French military engineer, and incorporated the principles of the star fort style of fortifications, albeit adapted to a group of rocky islands.